-Style guides are serve an important role for writers.
-They establish guidelines to improve communication, ensure consistency, and enforce best practices in composition, presentation, and language.
-They may vary in scope and length, but they always represent the specific needs of the business and it’s customers..
+Style guides are serve an important role, establishing guidelines to improve communication, ensure consistency, and enforce best practices in composition, presentation, and language, and representing the specific needs of the business and it’s customers.

-Most organizations adopt one of the major manuals of style, like the Chicago Manual of Style or the Microsoft Manual of Style, as their foundation.
-Most also develop an internal manual representing the “house style” that further defines the voice, tone, and vocabulary for the organization.
+Most organizations adopt one of the major manuals of style (like the Chicago Manual of Style or the Microsoft Manual of Style) and develop an internal “house style” that further defines the voice, tone, and vocabulary.

 We find style guides everywhere–in stand-alone documents, application templates, in stylesheets–and we find more when we move out of desktop publishing into automated publishing systems.

 In this session, you’ll learn how style guides can help with collaboration and improve consistency.
 I’ll describe the different kinds of style guides, what each contains, and when you need them.
 We’ll talk about the different kinds of style guides and what each one covers.
 We’ll normalize some vocabulary so you will always know what someone else means.

 Attend the Webinar

 A shortened version of the full presentation, learn the basics in 30-minutes.